LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 -   Some of the helpful ones:
     -   system-monitor (there is a hyphen in the word).
 Need to install `gir` dependencies before installing this extensions.
         -   `apt install gir1.2-gtop-2.0 gir1.2-networkmanager-1.0`
+    -   `openweather`: A plugin for the live weather conditions.
+    -   `User themes`: an extension that changes **shell** themes from user directory.

 ## Remove Redundant Icons and Softwares